-There are many different groups of indigenous peoples in B.C., including different Nations and cultures.
-The term "Aboriginal" is used by government and means people who are First Nations (Registered Indians, or Status and non-Status Indians), Métis, and Inuit.
+There are many different groups of Indigenous peoples in B.C., including different Nations and cultures.
+The term “Aboriginal” is used by the government and means people who are First Nations (Registered Indians, or Status and non-Status Indians), Métis, and Inuit.
 If you are an indigenous child or youth, some specific rights and benefits may apply to you depending on your community and your collective rights.

 Services can include youth, health, educational, child and family services, employment services and even different support services like counselling.
 There are differences in where services come from, who pays for those services, and what rights some specific groups of indigenous people have.

 - UN Declaration on the Rights of the Child illustrated by Aboriginal Artists

 - UN Declaration on the Rights of Indigenous Persons poster

 - BC Association of Aboriginal Friendship Centres

 - Native Courtworker and Counselling Association of BC

 - Guide to Aboriginal Organizations and Services in British Columbia